What is Amazon Relational Database Service (Amazon RDS)? - Amazon Relational Database Service

 • Magnetic

 The storage types differ in performance characteristics and price.
-You can tailor your storage performance and cost to the needs of your database.
+You can tailor your storage performance and cost to the requirements of your database.

 Each DB instance has minimum and maximum storage requirements depending on the storage type and the database engine it supports.
 It's important to have sufficient storage so that your databases have room to grow.
 Also, sufficient storage makes sure that features for the DB engine have room to write content or log entries.
 For more information, see Amazon RDS DB instance storage.